OpenServoCore/tinyboot/tinyboot-protocol/README.md

 | ------ | ------- | ---------- | --------------------------------- |
 | 0      | 2 bytes | byte_count | Number of bytes to erase (u16 LE) |

+### Flush

+The host must send a Flush command to commit any partial page still buffered on the device.
+Flush is required:

+- **After the final Write** — otherwise the last partial page may not be written to flash, causing Verify to fail.
+- **Before skipping an address range** — if the host advances the write address (e.g. skipping a gap between segments), it must Flush first to commit the buffered data at the previous address.

+### Write alignment

+Write payloads must be padded to a 4-byte boundary.
+The device writes to flash 4 bytes at a time, so unaligned payloads will fail.

 ### Verify

 The `addr` field carries the application size in bytes.
 The device computes CRC16 over the first `addr` bytes of flash (the actual firmware, not the full region), stores the checksum and app size in OB metadata, and transitions to Validating state.

+If Verify returns `CrcMismatch`, check that all Write payloads were padded to 4 bytes and that Flush was sent after the last Write (and before any address skips).

 Response returns 2 bytes via the `VerifyData` struct: